plotly/documentation/_posts/plotly_js/2015-11-06-announcement.md

 - *No jQuery.* jQuery has been removed from plotly.js for significantly better performance and improved browser compatibility.

+## Note for Plotly JavaScript Developers

 The latest full version of plotly.js is available for free, unlimited use in any project. plotly.js code uses the MIT open-source license, the same license used by Bootstrap.js.
 The MIT open-source license puts no restrictions on how the code is used.
 Licensees who have previously purchased a plotly.js commercial license will no longer be charged the annual license fee and are encouraged to update to the latest plotly.js version under the MIT license.

 The latest version of plotly.js can be downloaded at the top of this page.
 There is also a CDN provided by Fastly:

 ```<script src=”cdn.plot.ly/min.plotly.js”>```

-## Impact on R, Python, & MATLAB engineers
+## Note for R, Python, & MATLAB engineers

 Plotly can now be used 100% offline in RStudio, MATLAB, or Jupyter notebook free-of-charge.
 The R, Python, and MATLAB clients for Plotly have always been open-source, while the core graphics layer—plotly.js—was closed-source.
-Now the entire stack is open.
+Now the entire stack is open-source.

-This makes for a 100x better user experience:
+This makes for a better user experience:

-There is no round-trip to Plotly’s server, plotting is fast.
+- There is no round-trip to Plotly’s server, so plotting is **fast.**
-For the same reason, you can plot more data.
+- For the same reason, you can plot more data.
-In RStudio, Plotly charts now appear natively in RStudio instead of opening in a browser tab.
+- In RStudio, Plotly charts now appear natively in RStudio instead of opening in a browser tab.
-Everything is local — You can create charts completely independently from Plotly’s online platform.
+- Everything is local — You can create charts completely independently from Plotly’s online platform.

 [Download for IPython notebook](https://plot.ly/python/getting-started/)